Medabots: Other characters

 The Select Corps are a defense force that deal with the threat to Medabots.
-They own a lot of Pteranodon-type Medabot Air-Ptera, Tyrannosaurus-type Medabot Attack-Tyrano, and Brachiosaurus-type Medabot Landbrachio.
+They own dinosaur-type Medabots, including the Pteranodon-type Medabot Air-Ptera (Note: The Medabot Vital Stats in the English dub lists Air-Ptera as a Pterodactyl-type Medabot.), the Tyrannosaurus-type Medabot Attack-Tyrano, and the Brachiosaurus-type Medabot Landbrachio.
 As mentioned above, Jouzou Tenryou is a known member.
-The Select Corps were first seen attempting to stop Giganko and attempting to arrest Space Medafighter X after Team Japan's victory over Team USA at the time when it was alleged that Space Medafighter X caused the Ten Days of Darkness.
+The Select Corps were first seen attempting to stop Giganko and attempting to arrest Space Medafighter X after Team Japan's victory over Team USA when it was alleged that Space Medafighter X caused the Ten Days of Darkness.